 In addition to the multi-judge scores, each response is scored by DeepEval using G-Eval metrics - research-backed LLM evaluation criteria that provide multi-dimensional scoring on a 0-1 scale.

-Only judges with complete coverage (scored every prompt) contribute to the average.
+and instruction-following metrics.
+Only judges with complete coverage (scored every

 The efficiency score balances quality against verbosity: